bioinfo-chru-strasbourg/howard/README.md

 # HOWARD

+Highly Open and Valuable tool for Variant Annotation & Ranking for Discovery

 HOWARD annotates and prioritizes genetic variations, calculates and normalizes annotations, translates files in multiple formats (e.g. vcf, tsv, parquet) and generates variants statistics.

 HOWARD annotation is mainly based on a build-in Parquet annotation method, and external tools such as BCFTOOLS, ANNOVAR, snpEff and Exomiser (see docs, automatically downloaded if needed).
 Parquet annotation uses annotation database in VCF or BED format, in mutliple file format: Parquet/duckdb, VCF, BED, TSV, CSV, TBL, JSON.